senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 The instructions show how to set up a system that:

-1. Reads JSON lines from a file on the internet and sends each JSON line to a message queue via the Senzing [stream-producer](https://github.com/Senzing/stream-producer).
+1. Reads JSON lines from a file and sends each JSON line to a message queue using the Senzing [stream-producer](https://github.com/Senzing/stream-producer).
     1. In this implementation, the queue is RabbitMQ.
-1. Reads messages from the queue and inserts into Senzing via the Senzing [stream-loader](https://github.com/Senzing/stream-loader).
+1. Reads messages from the queue and inserts into Senzing using the Senzing [stream-loader](https://github.com/Senzing/stream-loader).
     1. In this implementation, Senzing keeps its data in a PostgreSQL database.
-1. Reads information from Senzing via [Senzing API Server](https://github.com/Senzing/senzing-api-server) server.
+1. Reads information from Senzing using the [Senzing API Server](https://github.com/Senzing/senzing-api-server) server.
 1. Views resolved entities in a [web app](https://github.com/Senzing/entity-search-web-app).

 The following diagram shows the relationship of the Helm charts, docker containers, and code in this Kubernetes demonstration.